-In October 2017, the Australian Treasury and LinkedIn embarked on a pilot project to gain a deeper understanding of Australia’s labour markets.
-This public-private partnership presents a unique opportunity for the Treasury to derive new data-driven insights about industry composition, employment trends and job creation.
-These new findings could potentially improve economic productivity and living standards for citizens.
+Governments around the world are looking to new data sources to gain previously undiscovered insights to deliver the best policy and service outcomes for the public.
+In October 2017, the Australian Treasury and LinkedIn embarked on a pilot project to gain a deeper understanding of Australia’s labor markets.
+This public-private partnership presents a unique opportunity for the treasury to derive new data-driven insights about industry composition, employment trends, and job creation, which could potentially improve economic productivity and living standards for citizens.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?